sfigg/commercialization-public/manufacture/desktop/boot-to-uefi-mode-or-legacy-bios-mode.md

 # Boot to UEFI Mode or legacy BIOS mode

 Choose UEFI or legacy BIOS modes while installing Windows.
 After Windows is installed, you can't easily change this without reformatting the drive.
-[Learn about the advantages of UEFI and GPT](windows-and-gpt-faq.md).

-In general, we recommend installing Windows using the newer UEFI mode, as it includes more security features than the legacy BIOS mode.
-In some situations like booting on a corporate network, you may need to boot to BIOS mode.
+In general, [we recommend installing Windows using the newer UEFI mode](windows-and-gpt-faq.md), as it includes more security features than the legacy BIOS mode.
+In some situations like booting on a legacy network, you may need to boot to legacy BIOS mode.

 After Windows is installed, the device boots automatically using the same mode it was installed with.